bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Exporting an interface with `cargo component`

-While it is possible to export a raw function, prefer exporting an interface, similar to the [sample `adder` world][add-wit].
+While it is possible to export a raw function, it is a best practice to export an interface, similar to the [sample `adder` world][add-wit].
 This often makes it easier to comply with an existing specification or to capture a set of functions and types that tend to go together.